-(1) Alarm label
+a) Alarm label

-The symbol, outline, color, and size of the alarm label should comply with the Figure 1 in IEC 60825-1.
+The symbol, outline, color, and size of the alarm label shall comply with Figure 1 in JIS C 6802 (IEC 60825-1).
 These dimensions are recommended values.
 As long as they are proportional to the values, the symbol and border may be of any legible size as required to suit the size of the projector.

-(2) Explanatory label
+b) Explanatory label

-The symbol, outline, color, and size of the explanatory label should comply with the Figure 2 in IEC 60825-1.
+The symbol, outline, color, and size of the explanatory label shall comply with Figure 2 in JIS C 6802 (IEC 60825-1).
 These dimensions are recommended values.
 The label may be of any size necessary to contain the required lettering and border.

-(3) Aperture label
+c) Aperture label

 Each Class 3R, Class 3B and Class 4 laser product shall have affixed a label close to each aperture through which laser radiation in excess of the AEL for Class 1 or Class 2 is emitted.
-The label(s) shall bear the words listed in Table 7.1.1 with arbitrary legible character size.
+The label(s) shall bear the words listed in Table 5 with arbitrary legible character size.